AymenLA/SmallRandGenerator/README.md

 make
 ./testlibsrng
 ```
+## test cases description
 I've written few tests to see how the srng works and generates random numbers in some senarios :

-**1- initial seed is 0, print first 3 generated numbers
+**1- initial seed is 0, print first 3 generated numbers**

-**2- initial seed is 0xFFFFFFFF, print first 3 generated numbers
+**2- initial seed is 0xFFFFFFFF, print first 3 generated numbers**

-**3- initial seed is any uint32_t number, print first 3 generated numbers
+**3- initial seed is any uint32_t number, print first 3 generated numbers**

-**4- initial seed is any uint32_t number, print all 255 first random generated numbers
+**4- initial seed is any uint32_t number, print all 255 first random generated numbers**

-**5- initial seed is any uint32_t number, print all 255 first random the rest of integer devision by 16
+**5- initial seed is any uint32_t number, print all 255 first random the rest of integer devision by 16**

-**6- initial seed is any uint32_t number, print all 255 first random generated numbers in range 15 to 21
+**6- initial seed is any uint32_t number, print all 255 first random generated numbers in range 15 to 21**

-**7- initial seed is any uint32_t number, print all 255 first random generated numbers in range 0 to 3
+**7- initial seed is any uint32_t number, print all 255 first random generated numbers in range 0 to 3**